 A. Review Plan.
-A general plan for conducting future reviews should be developed when the CSP is being developed, or as soon as possible thereafter.
+Ideally, a general plan for conducting future reviews should be outlined when the CSP is being developed, or as soon as feasible thereafter.
 This general plan should cover necessary data collections, data analyses/models, a timeline for implementing and/or completing each required task within that plan, as well as staff and funding requirements.
 Since the review will require data from the first day of the program, and preferably prior to the program's implementation, every effort should be made to ensure the necessary data collection programs are put in place when the program is being developed or implemented.
 Otherwise, potentially significant data gaps will be created which will later confound the analyses needed for the review.
 The first year or two of a program is critical with respect to discerning how program participants and related entities are adjusting to the program.
 Further, data collections associated with CSPs will most likely require Paperwork Reduction Act (PRA) clearance, and that process often takes at least 6 months.
 Similarly, if external assistance is needed to conduct certain analyses, the contracting process can also introduce delays.
+The content of the general plan should be periodically refined, revised, and updated as additional information becomes available and issues are identified.